 Big Reactions To Cancellations

+Cancellations, big or small, can feel like loss.
 The natural reaction to loss is grief.

-You may think of grief as an emotion that only comes as a result of a death, or perhaps the end of a serious relationship, like divorce.
-However, grief is actually, simply, the pain that accompanies loss.
-So any of the sorrow or disappointment or uncertainty about the future that you and your child may be feeling can be a part of an experience of grief.
+Grief is, put simply, the pain that accompanies loss.
+So any sorrow over the past, disappointment in the present, or uncertainty about the future that you or your child may feel can be a part of an experience of grief.

-With this in mind, it may be helpful to remember that your child's behaviors in these times could be grieving behaviors.
-You may be familiar with the five stages of grief: denial, anger, bargaining, despair, acceptance.
-All of those stages are designed to help your child meet their needs (experience, connection, power) and adapt to a reality they didn't want.
-You may also be aware that those stages don't necessarily happen in any particular order, and that they can repeat themselves.
+All of those stages are designed to help your child meet their needs (experience, connection, power) and adapt to a reality they didn’t want.
+You may also be aware that those stages don’t necessarily happen in any particular order, and that they can repeat themselves.

 SAY WHAT YOU SEE®.